 Code jitter is when, at certain points, a given input voltage converts to one of two values when sampled repeatedly.
 Ideally, when the input voltage is infinitesimally smaller than the transition voltage, the converter yields the lower code (and vice-versa).
-However, even very small amounts of system noise can cause the converter to be indeterminate (between two codes) for a range of input voltages around the transition voltage.
-This range is normally around 1/2LSB and will increase with noise.
+However, even small amounts of system noise can cause the converter to be indeterminate (between two codes) for a range of input voltages around the transition voltage.
+This range is normally around 1/2lsb in 8-bit or 10-bit mode, or around 2 lsb in 12-bit mode, and increases with noise.

 This error may be reduced by repeatedly sampling the input and averaging the result.
-Additionally the techniques discussed in Section 9.6.2.3 will reduce this error.
+Additionally the techniques discussed in Section 10.6.2.3 reduces this error.

 Non-monotonicity is defined as when, except for code jitter, the converter converts to a lower code for a higher input voltage.
-Missing codes are those values which are never converted for any input value.
+Missing codes are those values never converted for any input value.

-In 8-bit or 10-bit mode, the ADC is guaranteed to be monotonic and to have no missing codes.
+In 8-bit or 10-bit mode, the ADC is guaranteed to be monotonic and have no missing codes.